Pentafluoropropane and Tetrafluoroethane

 - If using for sports injuries or care, spray hurt part for 4 to 10 seconds until skin begins to turn white.
 Do not frost the skin.

-- If you are using pentafluoropropane and tetrafluoroethane for muscle tension or spasms, spray affected muscle at about 4 inches per second and stretch the muscle while spraying.
+- If you are using pentafluoropropane and tetrafluoroethane for muscle tension or spasms, spray affected muscle until skin begins to turn white.
+Do not frost the skin.
+Right after putting pentafluoropropane and tetrafluoroethane on, stretch the muscle gently.

 What do I do if I miss a dose?

 - This medicine is used on an as needed basis.
 Do not use more often than told by the doctor.

 What are some side effects that I need to call my doctor about right away?